What should I expect during my first visit?

 Age can play a role in the gradual deterioration of our knees.
 It can creep up on us slowly.
 When you are over 50, you can tear a meniscus by turning suddenly or tripping on a curb.
 Poor posture, leg length discrepancy, osteoarthritis and undiagnosed pelvic tilt can also place stressors on the knees resulting in long term damage and knee pain.

 Doctors like Scott Greenberg are making considerable strides in the regeneration of knee joints.
-The kinetic knee regenerative treatments that Dr. Greenberg has developed are an alternative to knee replacement operations.
+The kinetic knee regenerative treatments that Dr. Greenberg has developed an alternative to knee replacement operations.
 The treatments are natural and steroid and opioid-free.
 They use your body’s own stem cells, growth and healing factors to help regenerate ligaments, cartilage, bursa, meniscus and strengthen bones.

 Dr. Greenberg published the first knee meniscus regeneration treatment in 2018.
 The team used treatments of adipose-derived regenerative cells (ADRCs) and platelet-rich plasma to regenerate meniscus and repair a torn meniscus of the knee.
 They permanently eliminated a painful, chronic condition for the patient.